groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/net/groupdocs.search.options/extractionoptions/encoding/_index.md

 ### Property Value

-The encoding used to extract text from text documents.
+The encoding used to extract from text documents.

 ### See Also